Cppkies-Team/Cppkies/docs/Examples.md

 ### [MinigameExample](https://github.com/Cppkies-Team/examples/tree/master/MinigameExample)

-This addon provides an example of creating a new plant<!--, and maybe a new soil type.
-Not sure if it's possible.-->, a new spell, and a new pantheon spirit.
+This addon provides an example of creating a new plant, a new soil, a new spell, and a new pantheon spirit.